 Each example above will seek different aspects in the right therapist.
 Here at Claibourne Counseling, we’ve worked hard to build a team of well-rounded therapists with different backgrounds, experiences, credentials, and personalities so that whichever of the three categories you fall into, we can match you with the right fit.
 We’re also optimistic that even if you don’t fall into any of those three examples, finding the right therapist is still possible.

 You’ll never be locked into a particular counselor.
 Before any appointment is scheduled, we make sure that the therapist that you’re tentatively matched with holds a consultation call with you just to see if you mesh well together.
 This relationship-building exercise is so important for the success of your treatment.
 Something else that sets Claibourne apart is that, because we are a practice with multiple therapists, if it turns out that you don’t click well with the first therapist you try, we have a team of others waiting to help you.

 What to Look for in a Therapist

-Other practices may do the same or have only a single therapist.
-In any case, there are a few things to consider when choosing a therapist:
+No matter the practice you choose, there are a few things to consider when choosing a therapist: